ksmithbaylor/redux-saga-test-runner/README.md

 the tests to be written in a generic way so the saga's behavior is tested, not the exact implementation.

+Optionally integrate with tape for even more convenient testing

 ## Installation

 ```